untoldengine/UntoldEngine/docs/ContributionGuidelines.md

 # Contributing Guidelines

-I'm excited to have you contribute to the Untold Engine!
-To maintain consistency and quality, please follow these guidelines when submitting a pull request (PR).
-Submissions that do not adhere to these guidelines will not be approved.

-### Vision
+Thank you for your interest in contributing!

-The vision for the Untold Engine is to continually shape a 3D engine that balances clarity, performance, and creativity.
+The vision for Untold Engine is to continually shape a 3D engine that balances **clarity, performance, and creativity**.
+As maintainer, my focus is on **performance, testing, quality control, and API design**.
+Contributors are encouraged to expand features, fix bugs, improve documentation, and enhance usability — always keeping the vision in mind.

+---

+## Maintainer Responsibilities

+The Untold Engine is guided by a clear vision: **clarity, performance, and creativity**.
+As the maintainer, my primary focus is to ensure the project stays true to this vision while remaining stable, performant, and approachable.

+### What I Focus On
+- **Performance** → keeping the renderer and systems lean, efficient, and optimized for Apple hardware.
+- **Testing & Stability** → maintaining a reliable codebase with proper testing practices.
+- **Quality Control** → reviewing PRs for clarity, readability, and adherence to coding standards.
+- **API Design** → ensuring that the engine’s API remains logical, intuitive, and consistent.

+### What Contributors Are Encouraged to Focus On
+- **Features** → adding or improving systems, tools, and workflows.
+- **Bug Fixes** → addressing open issues and fixing edge cases.
+- **Documentation** → clarifying how things work and providing examples.
+- **Editor & Usability** → enhancing the UI, workflows, and overall developer experience.

+### Decision Making
+All contributions are welcome, but acceptance will be guided by the project’s vision and the priorities above.
-Contributions should align with this vision — improving clarity, performance, or creativity without sacrificing the others.
+PRs that align with clarity, performance, or creativity — while keeping the engine stable and simple — are more likely to be accepted.

+These guidelines aren’t here to block you, but to make sure every contribution keeps the engine stable, clear, and useful for everyone.

-### Pull Request Guidelines
+## Pull Request Guidelines

 - **One feature or bug fix per PR**
   Each Pull Request should focus on a single feature, bug fix, or documentation improvement.